alinex/node-monitor/README.md

 - run() - the method to really use this sensor returning a data object
 - analysis() - make an analysis run

+### Config

+Each sensor has its own configuration settings like seen above in the controller configuration.
+The common keys are:

+- warn - the javascript code to check to set status to warn
+- fail - the javascript code to check to set status to fail
+- analysis - the configuration for the analysis if it is run

 ### Meta Data

 The following meta data are available: